pavel-demin/red-pitaya-notes/scanner.md

 -----

  - Download customized [SD card image zip file]({{ site.scanner-image }}).
- - Copy the contents of the SD card image zip file to a micro SD card with a MBR/MSDOS partition table and a single FAT32 partition.
+ - Copy the contents of the SD card image zip file to a micro SD card.
  - Install the micro SD card in the Red Pitaya board and connect the power.
  - Install required Python libraries:
 {% highlight bash %}